Microburst caused South Side roof damage, NWS says

 Both Chicago's Water Reclamation District and DuPage County have implemented their flood-control strategies following heavy rains, monitoring reservoirs in McCook and Bloomingdale respectively.

-After the rain moves out of the area by around 8 a.m., skies are expected to clear to give way to sunshine.
-Conditions will be mainly dry until around 4 p.m., when chances increase for strong, isolated storms to return.
+More storms could move through the area Thursday night, especially after 4 p.m. when chances increase for strong, isolated storms to return.
 Large hail, strong winds and heavy downpours are primary concerns.

+The weather was affecting operations at Chicago's airports.
+As of 5:15 p.m.
+O'Hare International Airport reported delays of 1 hour and 50 minutes and 292 flights canceled, while Midway International Airport reported delays of less than 15 minutes and 34 flights canceled.